infinity-11/liveCanvas/README.md

 For example, an x-coordinate of 200 means that that position is 200 pixels away from the top left corner of the canvas.
 Similarly, a y-coordinate of 350 means that that position is 300 pixels away from the top left of the canvas.

-## Additional information
+## Information boxes
-liveCanvas provides extra information in the form of text under the canvas.
+liveCanvas provides extra information in the form of text boxes under the canvas.
-### Cursor position
-The current cursor position is shown here and updates when it moves.
 ### Dimensions
 The width and height of the canvas in pixels is shown here.
 You can click on this to hide it (however, you cannot show it again).